-Earlier this week Spicers announced the Spicers Scenic Rim Trail, a new five-day ecotourism experience.
+Spicers has announced the Spicers Scenic Rim Trail, a new five-day ecotourism experience.
 It has been rubber-stamped by the state government and the first walkers are expected on the trail later this year.

 The enormous 55-kilometre trail will extend from Mount Mistake in the north along Main Range National Park to Spicers Peak Nature Reserve in the south.
 It will take walkers through sub-tropical rainforests, eucalyptus forests and mountain heathlands.

 The trail will also include two new eco-camps.
-Tourism minister Kate Jones inspected the first eco-cabins on Friday, and construction of the remaining cabins and walking trails is expected to take six months.
+Tourism minister Kate Jones inspected the first eco-cabins in late February, and construction of the remaining cabins and walking trails is expected to take six months.

 “We … know that projects like this will have a positive impact on our environment in the long-term,” Jones said in a news release.
 “By showing more people the natural beauty of our rainforests, we’re promoting conservation of our national parks.”

 The Spicers Scenic Rim Trail was originally proposed in response to a Queensland government initiative to facilitate ecotourism in the state’s national park.